drovani/rovaninet-nextjs/posts/2022/2022-08-01-Obi-Wan-Kenobi-Season-1.md

 ---
-title: "Obi-Wan Kenobi: Season One - Thoughts I Have"
+title: "Obi-Wan Kenobi: Season One - Thoughts Have I"
 category: Exactly One Hobby
 series: Star Wars Commentary
+excerpt: "This might be the least appetizing show so far in this extended run of _Star Wars_ shows.
+It's the life and times of a has-been character, where we already know his fate and the fate of all the important characters of the show.
+When will the extended universe get back to telling unique stories?
+In the meantime, maybe you'll enjoy another running list of random thoughts I had while watching the show."
 tags:
 - starwars
 - commentary